Odhynn/Naerk/content/Factions/Fismint.md

 > > | Region | around [[Angry Sea]], [[Volosherg]] |
 > > | Leader | [[Tharvold]] the Sculptor |

 One of the major druid orders of the north, the Fismint gather in a Flock at [[Raven's Tower]].
 They are known to be extremely headstrong and stubborn but in many cases they help farmers and commonfolk.
-They have numerous hermits among their ranks.
+They have numerous hermits among their ranks and are rumored to be amongst the most stubborn and headstrong [[Druids]].
+However, they resort to violence only when there is no other way.